Socram0x/Client-Server-TCP-signedFiles/README.md

 The server responds to the client with three lines of information:

-1. **Identification**: The first line indicates a unique idenfitication which is created by the server in order to identify each connection:
+1. **Identification**: The first line indicates a unique idenfitication which is created by the server in order to identify each connection.

 2. **Validity Status**: The second line indicates the validity of the certificate.
 It can be one of the following values:
    - "Valid": This means that the certificate provided by the client is valid.